Best and Cheapest Home Insurance Companies in Indiana for 2026

 State Farm has one of the best bundling discounts available, making it a great choice for bundling home and auto insurance.

 State Farm has cheaper-than-average rates for home insurance in Indiana.
-Its car insurance rates in Indiana are average, but customers can usually get about a 23% discount on their combined auto and home insurance rates when they bundle with State Farm.
+Its car insurance rates in Indiana are average, but customers can usually get a 27% average discount on their home insurance and an 18% average discount on their car insurance when they bundle with State Farm.

 State Farm also has local agents in 167 cities in Indiana.
 This is ideal if you prefer having a knowledgeable, local agent to help guide your insurance choices.